marcsolanadal/resume/resume.md

 **Full-Stack developer** (atSistemas, Oct 2015 - Jun 2016 · 9 mos)

-- Developed Back-End of in-house automatization tools for building hybrid mobile applications.
+- Developed Back-End of in-house atomization tools for building hybrid mobile applications.
 - Worked on insurance sector project solving critical issues with product owner.

 **Full-Stack developer** (Micronax, Jun 2014 - Dec 2014 · 7 mos)

-- Implemented OAUTH2 login protocol for multiple vendors in a hybrid moblie game.
+- Implemented OAUTH2 login protocol for multiple vendors in a hybrid mobile game.
 - Reported directly to the product owner in an international team based in Norway.

 **System administrator** (Barcelona University, Apr 2011 - Aug 2013 · 2 yrs 5 mos)

 - Managed and maintained a RedHat cluster and network of medium size.
-- Compiled and optimized the linux kernel to improve the performance of cluster.
+- Compiled and optimized the Linux kernel to improve the performance of cluster.
 - Helped all network users.

 **Freelance C# Developer** (Coralsis, Jul 2009 - Aug 2009 · 2 mos)

-- Developed application for online video streaming survilance.
+- Developed application for online video streaming surveillance.

 **Junior Developer** (Inditex, Apr 2008 - Jul 2008 · 4 mos)

-- Performed helpdesk and some basic .NET coding tasks.
+- Performed help-desk and some basic .NET coding tasks.

 Education